Niko Kari

-Niko Kari (born 6 October 1999) is a Finnish racing driver who last raced in the FIA Formula 3 Championship with Jenzer Motorsport.
+Niko Petteri Kari (born 6 October 1999) is a Finnish former racing driver who last raced in the FIA Formula 3 Championship with Jenzer Motorsport.
 He won his first single-seater championship, the 2015 SMP F4 Championship, in his debut year in car racing and is a former member of the Red Bull Junior Team.

 Career

 Karting

 Kari started karting in 2009 and took part in his first race in 2010.
 He raced in several national karting series in Finland from 2010 to 2013.
 In 2014, Kari moved to KF European where he finished fifth overall.

 Junior formulae

 Kari moved to single-seaters in 2015, starting in the new SMP F4 Championship.
 He won seven races and took the title with three races to spare.
 Kari moved to European Formula 3 Championship in 2016 with Motopark.
 He took victory at the first race at Imola after a late lunge on Lance Stroll and finished fifth in the rookie standings and tenth overall.